 I feel; very cliché statement but it is what it is.
 We have so many talented artists in Canada, and this is from coast to coast there are so many beautiful artists in Canada.
 I’ve lived in Edmonton, Alberta for a long time.
-Travelled around to BC, Saskatchewan, lived in Montreal, Ontario, so its like we have a lot to offer and I guess in terms of the support it is limited.
+Travelled around to BC, Saskatchewan lived in Montreal, Ontario, so it's like we have a lot to offer and I guess in terms of the support it is limited.
 Artists do work really hard to get their music out there, to get their stories out there, to get their voices out there.
 There could be just a lack of support from the industries surrounding music in Canada.
-I remember reading an article, or I don’t know if it was a Facebook post from an artist friend Kamal, and he said that the industries are (and I’m paraphrasing) are really built for white rock and roll artists and it’s not really at all encompassing all of the different genres that are out there.
-We’ve got like amazing hip hop artists, and soul artists, electronic artists, and what have you; and it’s probably not as supported or the funds are not thrown out there to support these artists which is so limiting that we have to go elsewhere for those particular genres of music.
+I remember reading an article, or I don’t know if it was a Facebook post from an artist friend Kamal, and he said that the industries are (and I’m paraphrasing) are really built for white rock and roll artists and it’s not really at all-encompassing all of the different genres that are out there.
+We’ve got like amazing hip hop artists, and soul artists, electronic artists, and what have you; and it’s probably not as supported or the funds are not thrown out there to support these artists which are so limiting that we have to go elsewhere for those particular genres of music.
 But as a rock artist or folk artist, I feel like that is much more supported in Canada more than any other genre that I mentioned in Canada.

 So how do you as an artist combat that type of problem?

-Right now I’ve definitely been at the cross roads with my art.
-I’ve been juggling a couple things that I feel right now is the time that I’m putting a lot more energy into my art than I have ever been before.
-That’s because I’ve been raising kids and I’ve been managing a cleaning company for a while, and I’ve been singing and preforming with an events band and a wedding band so that kind of puts in more of my energy.
-So getting back into my art and my music on a full time basis, and I feel that I’m really ready to do all that it takes I don’t really force the combat.
+Right now I’ve definitely been at the crossroads with my art.
+I’ve been juggling a couple of things that I feel right now is the time that I’m putting a lot more energy into my art than I have ever been before.
+That’s because I’ve been raising kids and I’ve been managing a cleaning company for a while, and I’ve been singing and performing with an events band and a wedding band so that kind of puts in more of my energy.
+So getting back into my art and my music on a full-time basis, and I feel that I’m really ready to do all that it takes I don’t really force the combat.
 I’m sure that it does exist in Canada where we live, but I’m just ready to move forward and just be undeniable with my art and if I have to go across the border, I will go across the border, if I have to go across the ocean I will go across the ocean.
 I could be probably fighting a lot of forces I don’t know, but what I’m trying to say is I’m ready to do my art!
 I’m ready to do it!
 I’m ready to move forward with it.
 And yes there will always be hiccups along the road but I’m really not focusing on that right now.
 I’m really doing the art for myself, it is a personal goal of mine and I would love for it to be accessible and for it to touch others with my stories and with my music.
-But really it is something that is on my bucket list that I need to do for myself its really fulfilling my highest purpose in life you know for me.
+But really it is something that is on my bucket list that I need to do for myself it's really fulfilling my highest purpose in life you know for me.
 If that resonates with other people that’s a beautiful thing.

 Since you touched on your music, I wanted to ask, what are some of the messages or ideas that you wish to convey to your audience in your music?